Caring for Our Mental Health Clients

 What the figures mean

-The BHS percentage of readmissions to acute specialised mental health inpatient units was below the benchmark in 3 of the last 4 quarters.
-We aim to achieve a consistent rate of less than 12% at all our hospitals and this is an area of ongoing review.
+The graph shows the quarterly rate of readmissions to acute specialised mental health inpatient units within 28 days of discharge for BHS.
+A rate lower than the benchmark is desirable.
+The BHS rate of readmissions to acute specialised mental health inpatient units within 28 days of discharge remained over the benchmark for the last four quarters.
+BHS aims to achieve a consistent rate of less than 12% and this is an area of ongoing review.

 Discharge from hospital and transition to community-based care is a critical point for people receiving mental health care.
 People leaving hospital after an admission for an episode of mental illness may be more vulnerable and are at increased risk of readmission without adequate follow up.
 This period of transition is also a time of great stress and uncertainty for families and carers.